wikimedia/diff-blog/plugins/publishpress/readme.txt

 * [PublishPress Permissions Pro](https://publishpress.com/presspermit) is the plugin for advanced WordPress permissions.
 * [PublishPress Pro](https://publishpress.com/publishpress) is the plugin for managing and scheduling WordPress content.
 * [PublishPress Revisions Pro](https://publishpress.com/revisions) allows you to update your published pages with teamwork and precision.
+* [Advanced Gutenberg](https://publishpress.com/advanced-gutenberg) has everything you need to build professional websites with the Gutenberg editor.

 Together, these plugins are a suite of powerful publishing tools for WordPress.
 If you need to create a professional workflow in WordPress, with moderation, revisions, permissions and more … then you should try PublishPress.

 = Bug Reports =

 Bug reports for PublishPress are welcomed in our [repository on GitHub](https://github.com/publishpress/publishpress).
-Please note that GitHub is not a support forum, and that issues that aren’t properly qualified as bugs will be closed.
+Please note that GitHub is not a support forum, and that issues that are not properly qualified as bugs will be closed.

 = Follow the PublishPress team =